jspaaks/201810-sprint/citability-problems.md

 1. StoryTeller Maarten Meersbergen
 1. One button compute Stefan Verhoeven
 1. Twiqs Erik Tjong Kim Sang
+    - 20181018: has cff but invalid and is missing zenodo file

 # waiting for a new release

+1. recipy Janneke Zwaan
+    - 20181015: PR with CFF and zenodo has been merged to master, waiting for a new release
 1. KNIME PLANTS Stefan Verhoeven
     - 20181015: has cff but not zenodo, waiting for new release
 1. KNIME Python wrapper Stefan Verhoeven